clee93/Yolo-Detection-In-Unity-Environment/README.md

 <br/>

 **Setup**
-1. Unzip the weights found in `./YoloPythonServer/2ClassesTrained` and `./YoloPythonServer/12ClassesTrained`.
+1. Download the weights from releases and place them in their respective folders `./YoloPythonServer/2ClassesTrained` and `./YoloPythonServer/12ClassesTrained`.

 2. Create a Unity project and move the folders from `./UnityEnvironment` to their matching counterparts inside the project.
 You may need to use operating system's file explorer to find the corresponding folders.
 Unity's browser is limited to `Packages` and `Assets`.
     * i.e. move the content of the Assets in the github repository into Unity's Assets folder